Daily Book Excerpt: Biography

 — David Gale, classmate of John Nash’s, on his reaction to Nash’s initial ideas on game theory

 And once I get mad, I get mad about everything.
 I thought Russell Crowe’s American accent was horrible in the film and couldn’t understand why he got a pass on that.
-I’m a Russell Crowe fan, but I did not like this performance at all.
-I disliked the manifestation of his psychosis in the role of Charles (Paul Bettany), another cute “twee” way of portraying a serious mental illness, and also a “Gotcha” for the audience.
+I’m a Russell Crowe fan, but I did not like this performance.
+I disliked the manifestation of his psychosis in the role of Charles (Paul Bettany), a cute “twee” way of portraying a serious mental illness, and also a “Gotcha” for the audience.
 Yeah, let’s make schizophrenia a “Gotcha” moment.
 Ugh.
 The one scene I liked was when John Nash imagined all of the men going after one beautiful woman, and that was how he came up with his original Game Theory.
 That was very good.
-Jennifer Connelly’s acting was fine, I guess, although the real Alicia Nash was from El Salvador and a far more interesting person than the movie portrayed, but the entire thing exists under a cloud of utter dishonesty that still pisses me off.
+Jennifer Connelly’s acting was fine, I guess, although the real Alicia Nash was from El Salvador and a far more interesting person than the movie portrayed, but the entire thing exists under a cloud of dishonesty that still pisses me off.

 Now that I’ve gotten that out of my system, Sylvia Nasar’s book is terrific.
 I knew nothing about John Nash.
 I know nothing about higher mathematics, and even less about Game Theory.
 And even though she explained it very well in the book (as in: I vaguely understood it), I couldn’t recount it clearly here.
 But I certainly understood it as I read it.
 Her book is not only a vastly informative biography about the man, John Nash (who is, after all, still alive) – but a great picture of Cold War America, and what it was like on the college campus of MIT at that time.
 Fascinating!
 Mathematicians on the forefront of the battle between America and the Soviet Union.
 Nash’s delusions often sprang from that atmosphere.
 He was on the frontlines of the battle, he was super-important, he was grandiose.
 It’s also a deeply compassionate and detailed look at the treatment of schizophrenia at that time, its well-meaning brutality, and the results it got for the many patients who went through it.
 Insulin therapy, Thorazine, electric shock … The great concern when Nash was first hospitalized was that the treatment would do something to his brain power.
 Alicia Nash, his friends, everyone loved him, even with his erratic behavior, and they were helpless in the face of such a mental illness.
 Whatever was done to help him get healthy … the cure was often worse than the illness.
-You ache for some of the decisions they were forced to make.
 Nash, of course, was impacted by the treatment.
 In many ways, he got better.
 In many ways, he got worse.
 It is difficult to quantify.

 And it is true that he decided to “reject” his delusions.
-It was an act of will.
-His delusions were wholly political in nature, and had him in their grip for many years.
+It was (according to him) an act of will.
+His delusions were wholly political in nature, and they had him in their grip for many years.
 He was in and out of hospitals.
 He eventually turned his back on his own mental illness.
 At least that’s how he describes it.
-One of the ways he was able to do this was through the kindness of Alicia Nash, who took him in, gave him a place to stay, fed him, made sure he was okay, and he would walk to the Princeton library every day and work on mathematics all by himself in the library.
+One of the ways he was able to do this was through the kindness of Alicia Nash, who took him in, gave him a place to stay, fed him, made sure he was okay, and he would walk to Princeton every day and work on mathematics all by himself in the library.
 That would not have been possible if he had been forced to get a job, or have to pay the rent, all of which could have exacerbated his illness.
 She provided a quiet space for him in which to operate.
 And he slowly began, without medication, to turn his back on schizophrenia.
 It is one of the ways in which his story is unique.
 (It also calls into question the diagnosis of schizophrenia.
-His illness sounds far more manic-depressive to me.
-But I’m not an expert.)
+His illness sounds far more manic-depressive to me, but I’m not an expert.)

 Overall, the book is a marvelous examination of a really interesting guy, someone a reader enjoys spending time with.
 Not just a beautiful mind, but a lively inquiring mind, a sponge, soaking up all of the philosophical and mathematical theories burgeoning at the time, and taking it in his own independent way.
 He won the Nobel Prize in Economics in 1994.
 His Nobel autobiography can be read here.